 For the budget traveller, Port Lincoln YHA offers dorm accommodation as well as budget private rooms.
 At the other end of the scale is the Bay 10 Suites and Apartments for a more comfortable holiday home right on the beach.
 The Port Lincoln Hotel is right in the middle of town with great rooms and a restaurant serving up that amazing seafood.

-Coober Pedy is the most northern of the places to see in South Australia.
+Coober Pedy is the most northern of the places to see in South Australia, and perfect for road trips.
 It will take almost nine hours to drive here from Adelaide, but it is also possible to fly on certain days of the week.

 So why drive all that way?
 Coober Pedy is probably is the most unusual of South Australia attractions – an underground town.
 Known as the “Opal Capital of the World”, Coober Pedy exists thanks to the opal deposits under the earth.
 But this place is hot and inhospitable.
 The earliest settlers learnt that the best way to combat the oppressive heat was to live under ground.
 So now you can come and look at this town and see almost nothing above ground.
 Here you can visit an underground church and stay in an underground hotel.